kmfaizullah/Porichoy/README.md

 #### Running Procedure
 Step 1: Create a folder containing any name. <br>
 Step 2: Go inside the folcer, open terminal and execute `npm init -y` to create server. <br>
-Step 3: Intall all the dependencies by executing `npm i express mongoose ejs` command.
-Express is our server, moggose will be required for database and ejs for different views. <br>
+Step 3: Intall all the dependencies by executing `npm i express mongoose ejs` command. <br>
+Note  : Express is our server, moggose will be required for database and ejs for different views. <br>